-The Centers for Medicare and Medicaid Services is the largest payer of health insurance claims in the United States, but they have been one of the slowest to move on reimbursing for new technologies that reduce overall healthcare costs while allowing the patient to remain in the home.
+The Centers for Medicare and Medicaid Services is the largest payer of health insurance claims in the United States, but they have been one of the slowest to move on reimbursing for new technologies offered by the best telemedicine companies that reduce overall healthcare costs while allowing the patient to remain in the home.

 As of early 2018, however, some of those restrictions were eased to open to the door for patients who most need additional supervision.
 CMS will now pay for code 99091 for remote patient monitoring or “collection and interpretation of physiologic data (e.g., ECG, blood pressure, glucose monitoring) digitally stored and/or transmitted by the patient and/or caregiver to the physician or other qualified health care professional, qualified by education, training, licensure/regulation (when applicable) requiring a minimum of 30 minutes of time.”

 The information provided here is a guideline based on the available information, and it does not constitute billing advice.
 For more information, we recommend following up with your billing department, payers or legal team.
 Each organization is responsible for their billing decisions.

 Billers may be familiar with 99091 because it has been in the manual for a while.
 Previous uses of 99091 required that it be a bundled service with other codes for chronic care management and similar programs.
 Facilities and physicians were informing CMS that the service was provided, but they weren’t receiving reimbursement for performing the service.

 To be clear, according to the code, this is not a telemedicine service.
 The code covers the monitoring of data collected remotely through a variety of modalities.
 While virtual interaction may be an element of the data review included,, the telemedicine service isn’t enough to qualify for reimbursement for a patient who is located outside of a rural area and isn’t at a healthcare facility.
 Telemedicine services are still limited under current Medicare rules.
 That being said, telemedicine could be part of that 30 minute minimum.